jhuang678/Tiktok_Video/README.md

 Our methodical approach ensures a systematic exploration of the TikTok data set, with the ultimate goal of unveiling the intricacies of content engagement.
 By the end of this process, we aim to offer a clear narrative of what drives user interactions and share-ability on TikTok, providing valuable insights for content creators and platform moderators alike.

-Sure, here's how the provided LaTeX code can be converted into Markdown format:

 ## Analysis and Results

 ### Research Question 1: Classifying Claims and Opinions